Main content of the website

-The following statement from Director of Recovery Michael Fark:
+The following statement is from Director of Recovery, Michael Fark, on January 17, 2025:

 The Municipality of Jasper acknowledges and appreciates the Government of Alberta’s support for residents displaced by this summer’s wildfire, which destroyed more than 30% of the town and left hundreds without homes.
 The funding for transitional housing in hotel rooms has provided much-needed relief during this challenging time, and we are grateful for this assistance.